Chinese Yams / Dioscorea

 History/Folklore: The name “Dioscorea” is derived from the Ancient Greek physician and botanist Dioscorides.

-The steroidal saponins found in dioscorea can be converted through a series of chemical reactions into steroid hormones used in medicine and contraceptives.
+The steroidal saponins found in Dioscorea can be converted through a series of chemical reactions into steroid hormones used in medicine and contraceptives.

-Dioscorea lowers blood-sugar and is therefore used to treat diabetes.
+Dioscorea lowers blood sugar and is therefore used to treat diabetes.

 Traditionally, yams from Henan (Huaiqing) are believed to have the highest medicinal properties and nutritional qualities.
 Thus, these yams are often called “Huai Shan Yao.”